awsdocs/amazon-athena-user-guide/doc_source/create-table.md

 **\[TBLPROPERTIES \( \['has\_encrypted\_data'='true \| false',\] \['classification'='aws\_glue\_classification',\] property\_name=property\_value \[, \.\.\.\] \) \]**
 Specifies custom metadata key\-value pairs for the table definition in addition to predefined table properties, such as `"comment"`\.
 Athena has a built\-in property, `has_encrypted_data`\.
 Set this property to `true` to indicate that the underlying dataset specified by `LOCATION` is encrypted\.
 If omitted and if the workgroup's settings do not override client\-side settings, `false` is assumed\.
 If omitted or set to `false` when underlying data is encrypted, the query results in an error\.
 For more information, see [Encryption at rest](encryption.md)\.
 To run ETL jobs, AWS Glue requires that you create a table with the `classification` property to indicate the data type for AWS Glue as `csv`, `parquet`, `orc`, `avro`, or `json`\.
 For example, `'classification'='csv'`\.
 ETL jobs will fail if you do not specify this property\.
 You can subsequently specify it using the AWS Glue console, API, or CLI\.
-For more information, see [Using AWS Glue jobs for ETL with Athena](glue-best-practices.md#schema-classifier) and [Authoring jobs in glue](https://docs.aws.amazon.com/glue/latest/dg/busisadd-job.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Using AWS Glue jobs for ETL with Athena](glue-best-practices.md#schema-classifier) and [Authoring Jobs in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/author-job.html) in the *AWS Glue Developer Guide*\.

 For more information about creating tables, see [Creating tables in Athena](creating-tables.md)\.